Mon July 2, 2012

 DR. ABDEL MONEM SAEED: That did not happen in Jordan.
 And King Abdullah, he has an anxiety about the Muslim Brothers in cooperation.
 Because the model we got is actually revolutions are made by youth, by discontent, and then the Muslim Brothers come with their organizational, financial abilities to the fore.

 KENYON: But Saeed and other analysts agree that if there is to be a rise of the Brothers, Egypt won't have much of a role in it anytime soon.
-Mohamed Morsi will be far too busy struggling to cope with a deeply entrenched military and a devastated economy.
+Mohammed Morsi will be far too busy struggling to cope with a deeply entrenched military and a devastated economy.